Eligibility Requirements For TMEA Activities

 A student who does not complete the rehearsal/performance obligations (Region, All-State, etc.) will not be eligible for an official participation patch or other award and risk being removed through the Appeals Process from further participation in the All-State process.

 Note: These rules are to be followed IN ADDITION to all of the above rules by any student competing for placement in one of the All-State Organizations.

 Article 1: Certification to the Next Level.
 A student advancing beyond the Region-level must be certified by the Region Divisional Chair.
-In a Region which sponsors a full orchestra as part of the Region audition process, the Region Orchestra Chair shall certify the Area orchestra candidates representing that Region.
+In a Region that sponsors a full orchestra as part of the Region audition process, the Region Orchestra Chair shall certify the Area orchestra candidates representing that Region.

 These rules are not intended to preclude any student from participation in more than one group at the Region level.

-For more information regarding eligibility for extra-curricular activities, visit the TEA/UIL Side-by-Side Webpage.
+For more information regarding eligibility for extra-curricular activities, visit the TEA/UIL Side-by-Side webpage.